Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Introduction

-\textbf{Probabilistic approaches.} Having a similar motivation to ours, \citet{zhang2018bayesian} propose a probabilistic model for \glspl{GCN} where the graph is considered as a realization of mixed membership stochastic block models \cite{airoldi2008mixed}.
+In terms of probabilistic approaches, \cite{zhang2018bayesian} propose a model for \glspl{GCN} where the graph is considered as a realization of mixed membership stochastic block models \cite{airoldi2008mixed}.
 However, despite their method being referred to as Bayesian, it parameterizes the \emph{true posterior} over the graph directly and this posterior is not dependent on the observed data (neither features or labels).
 Thus, it can be seen more like an ensemble \gls{GCN}.
-Targeting the low-labeled-data regime, \citet{ng2018bayesian} propose a method for semi-supervised classification with \gls{GP} priors, where the parameters of a robust-max likelihood for a node are given by the average of the \gls{GP} values over its 1-hop neighborhood.
+Targeting the low-labeled-data regime, \cite{ng2018bayesian} propose a method for semi-supervised classification with \gls{GP} priors, where the parameters of a robust-max likelihood for a node are given by the average of the \gls{GP} values over its 1-hop neighborhood.
 Their results indicate that their method can outperform \glspl{GCN} in active learning settings.
-More recently, \citet{lds-2019} develop a method for learning the graph structure using a generative model and estimate its parameters via bilevel optimization.
-However, unlike our approach, their method is not Bayesian and it does not allow for either the incorporation of prior knowledge or estimation of the full posterior over the graph.
-Finally, \citet{kipf2016variational} propose the variational graph autoencoder, a probabilistic framework that learns latent representations for graphs but, unlike our work, is designed for the task of link prediction.